alittlecross/synoptic-project/README.md

 ## Branding, Logo, and Colors

-So as to make it easy to change, the brand name on each page is only writen in one location, in the _branding.ejs file in the /server/views folder.
+So as to make it easy to change, the brand name on each page is only written in one location, in the \_branding.ejs file in the /server/views folder.

 The logo is saved in the /server/public folder.